-Help with arranging funeral
+Help with arranging a funeral

-The city council may arrange a funeral on behalf of anyone who dies within Birmingham City Council’s boundaries when no-one else is willing or able to arrange one.
+The city council may arrange a funeral on behalf of anyone who dies within Birmingham City Council’s boundaries when no one else is willing or able to arrange one.

 If the person has died in hospital we may have an agreement in place for them to make the funeral arrangements on our behalf.
 You should check with the hospital to see whether this is the case before contacting us.

 If the Council arranges a funeral, the funeral will be by way of cremation unless the Authority believes that cremation would be against the wishes of the deceased.

 The cremated remains will be made available for the family to collect if they wish to do so.